More than 50 million people across the USA suffer from allergies each year.

 Aside from coughing, wheezing, headaches and asthma attacks from smoke inhalation, wood smoke is also considered especially damaging for people with lung disorders, diabetes and cardiovascular disease.

-How to Prevent Wood Smoke Allergies in Your Home
+How to Stop Breathing Wood Smoke in Your Home

 If you have a fireplace it should be well enclosed and your chimney properly cleaned so toxic smoke can be ventilated away.

-Older wood stoves designs are considered ineffective at containing allergens and pollution from burning wood and should be replaced.
+Older wood stoves designs are considered ineffective at containing pollution from burning wood and should be replaced.
 They could well be a hidden source of winter allergies for sensitive people.

 If there is a fire outside, keep all windows closed and air conditioning on recirculate only.
 In severe cases, block vents and other openings, like underneath doorways, from outdoor smoke pollution.